Abreu Advogados

 Hiring Specified Categories Of Individuals

-There are several restrictions regarding the performance of activities by young employees, pregnant, disabled or people with chronic disease (including cancer), namely activities involving risks to their health and safety.
+There are several restrictions regarding the performance of activities by young employees, pregnant, disabled or people with chronic disease (including cancer), as well as secondary care takers, namely activities involving risks to their health and safety.

 Outsourcing And/Or Sub-Contracting/Temporary Agency Work